schavis/hashicorp-backup/sync-git.md

 Pushing changes to the server is how you share your code with others.
 You can think of the push command as "make the remote branch look like my local branch".

+To push your changes to the remote branch, run `git push`.

 > **Warning**
 > Your push will fail if the remote branch has changes that you have not applied
 > to your local branch.
 To fix the error, sync your local branch with `git pull`